OmarAglan/Budget-App/README.md

 - Calculate remaining budget
 - Responsive design using Bootstrap 5
 - Interactive UI for adding and removing budget items
+- Proper financial formatting with thousands separators and decimal places

 ## Technologies Used